akramsabbah9/just-tech-news/README.md

 ## Description

-This is a backend for a social media website made to practice with sequelize.
+This is a social media website made to practice with sequelize and handlebars.
 It uses sequelize to make database models for site users, posts, upvotes, and comments.
+It uses handlebars and express to create and host frontend content.

 ## Usage